Smart meter tariffs can save you money

 - If, however, your solar panels are generating more electricity than your house needs and your battery storage is full, then you want to charge your electric car with this free, surplus solar energy.

-Nonetheless, with an electric car, solar panels, battery storage and a smart meter tariff, the permutations are almost endless, and there is no substitute for working the best plan out yourself in order both to understand what’s going on and save the most money.
+With an electric car, solar panels, battery storage and a smart meter tariff, the permutations are almost endless.
+There is no substitute for working the best plan out yourself in order meet your own priorities, such as:

 What is Included in the Smart Meter Tariff Bundle?